opensrp/opensrp-client-native-form/README.md

 4. Within the same `Run/Debug Configurations` dialog, specify the JsonForm against which assets are to be generated:
    - Create an environment variable named `FORM_TO_TRANSLATE` and set its value to the absolute path of the JsonForm to translate.
    - This environment variable will need to be reset any time a different form needs to be translated.
+   - Optionally create an environment variable named `JSON_FORM_INTERACTOR_NAME` and specify the fully qualified name of a custom `JsonFormInteractor`.
 5. Press `Apply` and `OK`
 6. To run JMAG: switch to your newly created configuration and click the `Run` button.